 - Lovely staff!

-- Peru Hop will book hostels for you – at a discounted rate – and can also organise tours like the Ballestas Islands in Paracas, sandboarding in Hiacachina, or Colca Canyon in Arequipa.
+- Peru Hop will book hostels for you – at a discounted rate.
+They can also organise tours like the Ballestas Islands in Paracas, sandboarding in Hiacachina, or Colca Canyon in Arequipa.

-Prices start at $129 USD.
-Visit the Peru Hop website, or email email@example.com, for more info, prices, and bus timetables.
+Prices start at $159 USD for the Lima-Cusco route.
+Visit the Peru Hop website, for more info.